tlevine/course-map/volunteer.md

 #QuincyLarson

 I can volunteer for office hours the week of Jan 12 - 16.
-I could potentially lead workshops on the following: debugging and the Chrome DevTools; Express.js; and your aformentioned "searching for things and asking for help" course.
+I could potentially lead workshops on the following: debugging and the Chrome DevTools; Express.js; and your aformentioned "solving problems and getting help" course.

+I'm running a free online bootcamp similar to this (FreeCodeCamp.com) and "solving problems and getting help" has definitely come up as a critical skill.

 Some example topics are: